 - No other award (whether fellowship or training activity-related) may be held concurrently with this fellowship without special permission from the dean of The Graduate School.

 - Approval from your department (see step 1 below)

 - Your CV (PDF)

 - A copy of your current Duke transcript or DukeHub report (PDF)

 - Two letters of recommendation from your DGS and faculty advisor.
 If your DGS and faculty advisor are the same individual only one letter of recommendation is required.

-- A brief statement of research and interests (in PDF format) that explains the need to be free of service obligations.
+- A brief statement of research and interests (in PDF format) that explains the need to be free of training obligations.
 This should be no more than 3 pages, using 1-inch margins, 1.5 line spacing, and Arial 12-point font.
 OPTIONAL: You may also include an additional 1-page bibliography.

 - Get approval to apply from your department.
 Each department can only nominate up to two students each year for this award.
 Before you can submit your applications for this award to The Graduate School, you must first get approval from your director of graduate studies (DGS).
 Programs differ in how they choose their nominees.
 Check with your DGS.